-Healthcare professionals are always looking for ways to enhance their marketing strategy and outpace their competitors in terms of both enticing new patients and keeping existing ones.
-As marketing veers more into the digital realm, with that comes new platforms and features that dental practices can use to capture those patients.
+Dentists are always looking for ways to enhance their marketing strategy and outpace competitors in terms of both enticing new patients and keeping existing ones.
+As marketing veers more digital, with that comes new platforms and features that dental practices can use to capture those patients.

-We kick off the series asking how to make geofencing for dentists work, but first, let’s take a couple of steps back and learn about digital advertising, and more specifically, display ads.
-Then, we can delve into what exactly is geofencing and how it intertwines with the other types of advertising out there.
+We kick off the series asking how to make geofencing for dentists work, but first, let’s take a couple steps back and learn about digital advertising, and more specifically, display ads.
+Then, we can delve into what exactly geofencing is and how it intertwines with the advertising.